String#concat has an "appending" behavior

 Array as well.

-Updated by as-cii (Antonio Scandurra) over 5 years ago
+Updated by as-cii (Antonio Scandurra) almost 6 years ago

 Tsuyoshi Sawada wrote: